Blog Background

 Learning to be in the world is not an easy thing for most of us, and it is the dignity and grace with which we hold and live our lives that is the testament of our souls.

-We leave shortly for Chicago where we all meet us and fly off to London to begin our 15 whirlwind tour.
+We leave shortly for Chicago where we all meet us and fly off to London to begin our 15 day world win whirlwind tour.

 Kathy and I were talking one day about her illness and she told me that in some ways she was relieved, that having cancer only underscored something we all learn: Life starts and stops.